Did you know that a few years ago Lupita Nyong'o directed 'In My Genes', an uplifting documentary about albinism as a thesis project?

 We already told you that hilarious TV Show The Boondocks were coming back this year.
 Now we have a date and time for ya: April 21st 2014, 10:30pm.
 See the video announcement from Adult Swim below.
 Isn't that exciting?
 Did you miss Huey, Riley, Grandad & co.?…

 Powerful artwork forces people from all walks of life to gravitate to it.
 So, what makes artwork eligible to be considered powerful you ask?
 It’s when the art pushes boundaries, and becomes limitless- surpassing all standards and political, social, conventional beliefs.
 Ultimately being and honest reflection of the artist.
 Whenever the topic of race is involved, the conversation immediately becomes intense- igniting wondrous conversation fueled by passionate opinions.…Continue

 King Texas is a photographer born and raised in Brooklyn, NY.
 He grew up in the astringent realities of East New York while regularly traveling with his father who worked for the United Nations.
-Texas' current project, BLA CK NESS, highlights the…Continue
+Texas' current project, BLA CK NESS, highlights the spectrum within masculinity, gender, sexuality, and diasporic heritage through the…Continue

 Added by Eye Candy on January 17, 2014 at 3:30pm — No Comments

 Just coming off a freshly induced high from his first exhibition--Atlanta based curator and creator of art, Pastiche Lumumba, soaked up some sun down there in Miami at the premier art gathering.
 The shows display the crème de la crème of contemporary artists where Lumumba held his own.